cosmos/ibc/spec/app/ics-interchain-queries/README.md

 - **Precondition**
   - There is a query request stored in the `privateStore` identified by `queryId`.
 - **Postcondition**
-  - If the query has indeed timeout, then
+  - If the query has indeed timed out, then
     - the query request identified by `queryId` is deleted from the `privateStore`;
-    - the fact that the query has timeout is recorded in the `provableStore`.
+    - the fact that the query has timed out is recorded in the `provableStore`.